Eddiethedatascientist/maze-solver-program/README.md/README.md

 ## Maze Solver & Algorithm Solver and Visualization Tool ##
+#1.
+Project description#
 A Python application for loading, visualizing, and solving maze problems using multiple pathfinding algorithms.
 The application provides a graphical user interface for selecting maze data, choosing a search algorithm, running the solver, and displaying the resulting path and performance metrics.

-Project Overview
+#2.
+Project Overview#

-This project was developed as part of the Elementary Programming course at the University of Oulu.
+The project was developed as a personal project to consolidate and visualize knowledge from the Introduction to AI course at the University of Oulu, with a particular focus on search algorithms.

-The objective of the project is to build a maze-solving application that allows users to experiment with and compare different pathfinding algorithms through a single graphical interface.
+The application allows users to load maze data from external .txt files, select a search algorithm, solve the maze, visualize the resulting path, and display algorithm performance metrics through a graphical user interface.

 The application supports four pathfinding algorithms, implemented from scratch: